cypheriumlite/cypheriumlite/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [CypheriumliteTalk](https://litecointalk.io/) forums.
+* Discuss on the [CypheriumliteTalk](https://cypheriumlitetalk.io/) forums.
-* Discuss general Cypheriumlite development on #litecoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=litecoin-dev.
+* Discuss general Cypheriumlite development on #cypheriumlite-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=cypheriumlite-dev.

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)